 I fell in love with ceramics in 1999 and studied at Sunningwell School of Art and the Royal Forest of Dean College before moving to Cornwall.
 In 2012 I walked out of the studio one day, called by colour to the easel; I meant to go back but somehow never have.
 Painting is my all now.

-I am a member of The Cornwall Watercolour Society, East Cornwall Society of Artists, and Art of Gwynngala.
+I am a member of The Cornwall Watercolour Society, East Cornwall Society of Artists, and Drawn to the Valley.
 I have shown work in galleries and exhibitions through the South west and in Oxford and London.

 Nicky May